 All students must submit a high school transcript (or G.E.D.) including one year each of biology and chemistry and two years of algebra with grades of "C" or better within the last five years (equivalent courses taken in college would be acceptable substitutes).
-Attendance at a Program Information Session and the submission of three Structured References is required during the calendar year prior to admission.
+Attendance at a Program Information Session is required during the calendar year prior to admission.
+Application deadline is October 15th of each year.